IceDragon200/mt-yatm/yatm_security_api/README.md

-    -- A function that will be added to data programmer check_formspec_access = function (self, pos, user, pointed_thing, assigns, callback) -- this node will just check all of it's security features before allowing itself to be programmed yatm.security.execute_check_node_locks(pos, callback)
+    -- A function that will be added to data programmer check_formspec_access = function (self, pos, user, pointed_thing, assigns, callback) -- this node will just check all of its security features before allowing itself to be programmed yatm.security:check_node_locks(pos, nil, callback)
     end,
   },